benmatela/nodejs-ts-gcp-functions-docker/readme.md

 rm -r dirname
 ```

-* Delete all files in the current directory(optional):
+* Delete all files in the current directory:

 ```sh
 rm -r *
 ```

-* Run project again after deleting files(optional):
+* Run project again by going back to the root directory(where the files required to run the project are located):

 ```sh
 cd ..